Acer Iconia Tab 8 have been announced by Acer, just ahead of Computex where plenty of other tablet brands will announce some of their own goodies.

 With the kind of specs that it has, there’s currently only the LG G Pad 8.3 it competes against.
 For even better specs there’s the Samsung Galaxy Tab PRO 8.4, but that comes with a premium price as well.

-When Acer Iconia Tab 8 launches in the US, the price should be in the $249 range upon release.
+When Acer Iconia Tab 8 launches in the US, the price should be in the $199 to $249 range upon release.
 Tabletmonkeys will update once any new info is in.

 This is actually the 4th Android tablet from Acer in the 8-inch category, as Acer was the first tablet brand to copy the 7.9-inch iPad mini form factor.